 NPFI actively seeks to support new college-level classes to develop and customize open source software for local non-profits.
 Such a development process has the following elements:

-- Students interact with the non-profit on a regular basis (e.g., weekly) throughout the semester to show progress and get feedback.
+- Students may interact with the client on a regular basis throughout the course to show progress and get feedback.
 This approach is part of the CO-FOSS development model.

 Benefits